AI Coding Tools Are Amazing: But They're Creating a Skills Gap

 Close the Skills Gap

 Contral is the AI IDE that makes you productive and knowledgeable.
-Join the waitlist.
+Get started for free.